wimleers/fileconveyor/code/episodes/README.txt

 that it'll manage to do just that, because the author and driving force behind it is Steve Souders himself.
 Drupal is the first CMF/CMS to support it.

-Written as part of the bachelor thesis [2] of Wim Leers at the university of Hasselt, Belgium [3].
+This module was written as part of the bachelor thesis [2] of Wim Leers at Hasselt University [3].

 [1] http://stevesouders.com/episodes/
 [2] http://wimleers.com/tags/bachelor-thesis